01. Introduction: Road trip hotels between San Diego and Washington DC

 Normally my travels involve more time in the air vs. time on the ground, but this one is a bit different.
 It’s a classic all-American road trip that involves lots of driving, successive nights in cheap roadside hotels, with just a little bit of air travel sprinkled in.
 Yep – I rented a car here in San Diego and spent an entire week driving east with the goal of reaching Washington D.C. in six days.
 Why D.C.?
 No particular reason other than the fact that I have never been there before.
 I was actually planning on driving all the way up to Boston, but once I mapped out my itinerary I quickly came to realization that it was way too ambitious for only six short days of driving by myself.
 Washington D.C. seemed like a reasonable compromise for a coast-to-coast road trip where I could take my time and not feel rushed every day trying to put a lot of miles under my wheels.

 I would like to point out that I’m not going to go into any details of the actual drive here, as I’m saving that portion for the automotive blog that I write.
 Normally I’d include it on SANspotter like I do for some of my other travel adventures, but since I already have a blog dedicated to car stuff I might as well keep things as organized as possible.
-If you want to read about my adventures from the road, you can start with this post.

 I’m also only going to give a quick summary of the air travel portion this time, as opposed to doing a full review like I normally do.
 I had fully intended to document the flights with lots of pics and video, but I was both mentally and physically exhausted once I reached DC, and I didn’t have the energy (or desire) to document the experience of my journey back home to San Diego.
 No matter though – they were completely uneventful flights anyway.
 Sometimes it’s good to take a break, right?